Guidelines and HOWTOs/Submit an icon

-You have just "cloned" the Breeze Icons git repository to [your home folder]/kde/src/breeze-icons/, which is where it now lives.
+As part of the previous step, you should have a git repository named "breeze-icons" at [your home folder]/kde/src/breeze-icons/.
 You can now get on with editing an existing icon or submitting a new one.
 Explore the folder structure inside [your home folder]/kde/src/breeze-icons/ a bit to get a feel for the structure of the repository--where things live, what kinds of icons go where, and so on.
-The Breeze Icon design guidelines offer more information, and offer helpful guidelines regarding the style you should match.
-Always follow the Breeze Icon design guidelines!
+The Breeze Icon design guidelines offer more information, and helpful guidelines regarding the style you should match.

 KDE icons are SVG files.
 We recommend the use of Inkscape or another free, open-source vector graphics editor for maximum compatibility.